fugu-chop/launch_school/daily_logs/5_daily_log_jan2021.md

 So far, the Medium problems are a little more engaging, requiring me to think one layer deeper about OOP principles.
 The Hard problems uncovered some gaps in understanding (e.g. `super` is applicable across all instance methods, not just `initialize`, creating custom functionality on a getter method instead of relying on `attr_reader` and that `self.method_name` is still applicable syntax where that method is defined in a mixed in module and calling those instance methods in another method), which is positive.

 The introduction in Lesson 5 warned us that some of the design elements would seem difficult.
 This is very much the case for me - if left alone, I don't think I could design an OO skeleton structure that would work (especially choices in respect of where objects and methods should live).
 I think that once given the skeleton, and an idea of where methods should live, I am able to implement a solution.

+##### 10/01/21 (Sun)
+__*Concepts covered*__<br/>
+- Lesson 5
+  - Tictactoe
+  - Tictactoe Improvements
+  - Tictactoe Discussion
+  - Tictactoe Rubocop Fixes

+__*Time spent*__<br/>
+188 minutes

+__*Thoughts*__<br/>
+I struggled a bit with the Tictactoe improvements.
+I think I was relying on the given instructions in the walkthrough too much, so that my mind wasn't in the OO space.
+I found that when trying to solve problems, I was still reverting to the functional mindset, creating local variables instead of initialising instance variables.

+The idea of encapsulation and dependencies is interesting from a design perspective.
+What objects should collaborate, and what should be inherited?
+What interfaces are we interested in?
+Where should they live?